udonvo/udonvo.github.io/src/_posts/2021-07-03-building-this-site-pt1.md

 Seems great so far!
 Since there were template pages around blog posting, I wondered if I should maybe integrate this "hard-coded site" with Jekyll, since Jekyll provides the capability for generating blog posts.
 It might even be useful with Jekyll as I can make this template site more generic and re-usable for other people.
 I will be covering this in my next post, so stay tuned!

+For those who are interested, you can find the source code for the site [here](https://github.com/udonvo/udonvo.github.io).